GRV96/surahdb/README.md

 ### Connection to a MySQL server

 All scripts connect to a MySQL server to access the database.
-The user must provide as an argument a JSON file that configures the connection.
+The user must provide as an argument the path to a JSON file that configures the connection.
 The connection configuration file must match
 [this schema](src/database/db_config_schema.json).

 A valid configuration resembles the template below.